 Additional Plants for Exotic Gardens

-In additional to those previously mentioned, there are a number of plants that can be used in an exotic garden.
+In addition to those previously mentioned, there are a number of plants that can be used in an exotic garden.

-- Hibiscus – Tropical hibiscus is a great plant for exotic-looking gardens with huge flowers is a variety of colors.
+- Hibiscus - Tropical hibiscus is a great plant for exotic-looking gardens with huge flowers in a variety of colors.

 - Ornamental grass - Numerous types of ornamental grasses, such as canary-reed grass or papyrus, look right at home in an exotic garden.